Financial-ML/Market-Analysis/README.md

 ### How we do it

 ### Setup
-1. It will generate a CSV file in your MQL4 file copy the CSV file in to your ML-Model prject
+1. After creating the Dataset copy the CSV file in to your python project.
+1. Download the code in ML-Models [(here)](https://github.com/Financial-ML/Market-Analysis/tree/master/ML-Models) in to your python project.
+2. Run the program.
 ## Terster

 ### Introduction